Program algebra for random access machine programs: Computing Partial Functions from to

-With the above definition, we can establish whether an instruction sequence of the kind considered in \PGABTARAMI\ computes a given partial function from ${(\BitStr)}^n$ to $\BitStr$ ($n \in \Nat$) by equational reasoning using the axioms of \PGABTARAMI.
+With the above definition, we can establish whether an instruction sequence of the kind considered in \PGABTARAMI\ computes a given partial function from ${(\BitStr)}^n$ to $\BitStr$ ($n \in \Nat$) mainly by equational reasoning using the axioms of \PGABTARAMI.
+The axioms for the apply operator given in Table~\ref{axioms-use-apply}, i.e.\ axioms A1--A7, are instrumental in that.

 The setting provided by \PGABTARAMI\ is more general than the setting provided by any known version of the RAM model of computation. \PGABTARAMI\ is not suitable as a model of computation itself, but virtually all known versions of the RAM model of computation can be dealt with by imposing restrictions on the set of basic RAM instructions ($\BInstrram$).
 Investigations of issues in areas such as computational complexity and analysis of algorithms require restriction to instructions that are found to be sufficiently primitive.
 Without any restriction on $\BInstrram$, we even have that, for each computable {$\pfunct{F}{\nolinebreak{(\BitStr)}^n}{\BitStr}$}, there exists a closed \PGABTARAMI\ term $t$ of sort $\InSeq$ such that $t$ computes $F$ in one step.